 It is unknown whether odevixibat or its metabolites are excreted in human milk.
 There is insufficient information on the excretion of odevixibat in animal milk (see section 5.3).

 A risk to newborns/infants cannot be excluded.
-A decision must be made whether to discontinue breast-feeding or to discontinue/abstain from Bylvay therapy, taking into account the benefit of breast-feeding for the child and the benefit of therapy for the mother.
+A decision must be made whether to discontinue breast-feeding or to discontinue/abstain from odevixibat therapy, taking into account the benefit of breast-feeding for the child and the benefit of therapy for the mother.

 Fertility